Updated: 7/10/2020 | July 10th, 2020

 Last week, after months of fretting, I finally bit the bullet and booked tickets to Dubai, the Maldives, and Sri Lanka.
-I’m beyond thrilled (especially for Sri Lanka) but in the back of my mind I still find myself thinking, “Is 15 days really enough to enjoy Sri Lanka?
-Maybe I should go somewhere else until I can spend more time there!”
+As much as I’m excited about this trip, but in the back of my mind, I still find myself thinking, “Is 15 days really enough to enjoy Sri Lanka?
+Maybe I should go somewhere else until I can spend more time there.”

-Of course, when I get to the destination — any destination — all of that second-guessing melts away and I have the time of my life.
+Of course, when I get to where I’m going all of that second-guessing melts away and I have the time of my life.